sriramrokkam/k8s-training/docker/Exercise_1_Dockerfiles.md

 As we want to extend an existing _nginx_ image, we need to come `FROM` it.
 It is a good idea to also specify the release number of the image you want to extend, but `nginx:mainline` is a good idea too.

-Have a look at [DockerHub](https://hub.docker.com/_/nginx) for possible image tags that you can come from.
+Have a look at [Docker Hub](https://hub.docker.com/_/nginx) for possible image tags that you can come from.

 ## Step 2: copy a new default website into the image